Chronology of World History

 February 1

-• Volcano Mayon on Luzon Philippines erupts killing 1,200.
+• Volcano Mayon on Luzon, Philippines erupts killing 1,200.
 [1]

 February 11

-• Norway's independence proclaimed.
+• Norway's independence is proclaimed.
 [1]

 March 20